 Transport: Single tickets on the metro/trams are about a Euro and if you’re staying anywhere for a while then a month pass is excellent value.
 The express trains between Krakow and Warsaw and also Katowice and Warsaw (there’s not alot to see in Katowice!) are very quick, much quicker than any of the trains in Britain for example and cost about 90PLN with discounts for students/under 26’s.
 There are also slower trains and buses that link these cities and the rest of the country at a much cheaper rate.
 Poland is a major crossroads between East and West on the European rail map and there are sleeper trains you can catch to pretty much anywhere from Berlin to Kiev or Bucharest.
 It’s cheaper going east and it might be worthwhile getting an Interail pass if you intend to travel around alot.

 Thanks to Ann Opalka for writing the main part and supplying pictures for this guide.
-If you enjoyed reading it then you can also check out her travel blog!

 This article was published way back in October 2010.